snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 }
 ```

 Last step is to include this new `production-dependencies.bundle.js` file in our `index.html` file.
+Make sure to include it *before* our game's code, because we need Phaser to be available before our code is executed.

 ```html
 <html>